Yeatman51/ddl_automation/README.md

 </div>
 <br>

- Running this file will remove the excess information and place the date at the beginning so all files can still be sorted by operational date
+ Running this file will remove the excess information and place the date at the beginning so all files can still be sorted by operational date.
  (see example below)

 <div style="text-align:center">